DevDyna/Kubejs-CopyPaste/README.md

-# Kubejs CopyPaste
+# Kubejs CopyPaste Tool
 (Minecraft) Copy Paste method using only Kubejs

+## How To Use: